 Creating an Inclusive Campus for All

-With a social justice lens, the Multicultural Student Center (MSC) provides programming around cultural identity, leadership development, and is home to the Asian American Desi Pacific Islander (APIDA) Student Center, Black Cultural Center (BCC), and Latinx Cultural Center.
-We strive to collaboratively strengthen and sustain an inclusive campus where all students, particularly students of color and other historically underserved students, can realize an authentic Wisconsin Experience.
+With a social justice lens, the Multicultural Student Center (MSC) provides programming around cultural identity, leadership development, and is home to the Asian American Desi Pacific Islander Student Center (APIDASC), Black Cultural Center (BCC), Indigenous Student Center (ISC), and Latinx Cultural Center (LCC).
+We strive to collaboratively strengthen and sustain an inclusive campus for all students, particularly students of color and other historically underserved students.

 MSC offers a suite of leadership and engagement opportunities, culturally relevant leadership development for student organizations, spaces to gather and study, and events that elevate engaging stories and experiences of people of color.